wppbav/developer.wppbav.com/docs/core-resources/metrics.md

 # Brand Metrics

-You may use the Brand Metrics endpoint to retrieve details about one or more brand metrics.

 ## What are brand metrics?

 When BAV studies a brand it does so on a variety of metrics.
 These metrics are divided into [groups](./metric-groups.md).
 Each group relates to a specific way to look at a brand, or to a BAV model.

 ## List all brand metrics